Family-friendly activities in the Outdoor News Wild Trails Kids Zone including a BB Gun range, and a trout pond.

 Aspiring pro anglers among young attendees should visit the trout pond.
 Trout fishing for the kids is free and all fish are released back into the pond.

 For going on nine years, Minnesota author Kevin Lovegreen has been piquing the curiosity of youth in hunting and the outdoors with his Animal Sound Challenge.
 Author of the book series “Lucky Luke’s Hunting Adventures,” Lovegreen’s unique presentations have proven to fire kids up to read, write, and enjoy the outdoors.

 A simple concept, the Sound Challenge stumps children with an incredible variety of wildlife calls.
 Lovegreen uses many different calls to share varied sounds with kids, then asks them to identify the species and whether it’s male or female.

 “It’s surprising how the kids, and adults, get a kick out of it,” Lovegreen said.
 “They love the bull elk especially, and often are amazed at how different a cow elk can sound.”

-A live animal exhibit is in the lineup for 2020, and youngsters can stump themselves at the Minnesota Deer Hunters Association booth where staffers will display an Animal Skull Identification Challenge.
+The Minnesota Falconers Association will be on hand with live birds for 2020, and youngsters can stump themselves at the Minnesota Deer Hunters Association booth where staffers will display an Animal Skull Identification Challenge.

 While there, kids should consider signing up for one of MDHA’s popular forkhorn camps during spring and summer 2020.